Schlumberger Limited (SLB) Shares Down Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Schlumberger Limited (SLB) has been mixed in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In conclusion, Schlumberger Limited (SLB) has had a bad performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.